 Lemon juice, capers, as required

 Salt and ground black pepper

-Put the washed fáva into a fairly large saucepan, cover with water, add the chopped shallot (or coarsely chopped onion), salt,bay leaf and a glug of olive oil – about a tablespoon.
+Put the washed fáva into a fairly large saucepan, cover with water, add the chopped shallot (or coarsely chopped onion), the salt, the bay leaf, chopped courgette (if you’re using it) and a glug of olive oil – about a tablespoon.

-Put the mixture onto plates or into small bowls, and serve, either cold or warm, with chopped onions, oregano, and a good drizzle of olive oil.
+Put the mixture onto plates or into small bowls, and serve, either cold or warm, with onions – either raw or caramelized, some dried oregano, and a good drizzle of olive oil.
 Lemon juice and capers may be added as required.